 Victims of Crime, Abuse, or Mistreatment

-There are several forms of immigration relief for foreign nationals who become victims of domestic violence, child abuse, human trafficking, and certain other crimes.
-Determining which of these categories is the best match for your situation can be difficult and emotional.
-Some people may qualify for more than one category, and some people should consider alternate routes to safety and citizenship.
-Eagan Immigration can help navigate you through this process and determine the best options for your case.
+There are several ways that foreign nationals can apply for legal status in the United States if they are victims of domestic violence, child abuse, human trafficking, or certain other crimes.
+Determining which of these categories suits an individual best is sometimes an emotional and difficult process that requires a legal team with empathy and compassion.
+Some clients may qualify for more than one option given their situation.
+Eagan immigration specializes in this type of immigration benefit and can help you navigate through this process by determining the best options for your case.

 U Visa Petitions